Skip to main content Skip to bottom nav

 New co-production with KAJIMOTO

-Supported by The Alexander Gibson Circle, The Great Wave Syndicate, Bernard & Jane Nelson, and The Japan Society of Scotland
+Supported by The Alexander Gibson Circle, Bernard & Jane Nelson, The Great Wave Syndicate, The Daiwa Anglo-Japanese Foundation, The Great Britain Sasakawa Foundation, The Japan Society of Scotland and Scottish Opera’s New Commissions Circle.

 Part of Scottish Opera's 2025/26 Season